 In 1991, he was named a lifetime member by the Texas Association of Journalism Educators, and in 2000 received TAJE’s Trailblazer Award.
 In 2007, he received from the CSPA its Charles R. O’Malley Award for Overall Excellence in Teaching, an honor that recognizes “a sustained record of outstanding teaching.”
 In November, 2007, he received the Carl Towley Award, the Journalism Education Association’s highest honor.

-He is a regular columnist for Texas School Business magazine, which is published by the Texas Association of School Administrators.
-He also writes for a number of random magazines and periodicals.
+He is a regular writer for Texas School Business magazine, which is published by the Texas Association of School Administrators.
+He also writes for a several Austin-based magazines.
 His blog is titled, "Endless Rain into a Paper Cup," and you can find him on Facebook.